bitpushr/plexdocs/docs/faq/special-requests.md

 ## Shows Defaults

-By default, all *Shows* content on my Plex server has:
+By default, all *Shows* content on the bitpushr.net Plex server has:

 - 1080p resolution where available (sometimes 720p or lower if 1080p isn't available)
 - English audio